George Butterworth (psychologist)

-George Butterworth (1946–2000) was a British professor of psychology, who studied infant development.
+George Esmond Butterworth (8 November 1946 – 12 February 2000) was a British professor of psychology, who studied infant development.

 Life and work

 After completing his D.Phil. at Oxford, Butterworth took a post at Southampton University, moving to a chair in psychology at Stirling in 1985, before coming to Sussex in 1991.
 He was appointed honorary professor, University of East London, in 1996.

 His contributions to the discipline include founding both the British Infancy Research Group and the Journal of Developmental Science, as well as heading numerous groups ranging from the Scientific Affairs Board of the British Psychological Society to the European Society for Developmental Psychology.